Bayonnaise/crimewave/README.md

-# Crimewave: an API experiment
+# Crimewave: intro to APIs
 **A one-day experiment**

 ####Objectives